Long-range frustration in minimal vertex cover problem on random graphs: Result

-The second method is the SPD algorithm \cite{Weigt.Zhou-PRE-2006} combined with GLR procedure, which also outputs approximate MVC configurations on graph instances.
-We name it as the GLR+SPD algorithm.
-The survey propagation (SP) algorithm \cite{Mezard.Parisi.Zecchina-Science-2002} works at the first-order replica symmetry breaking level, assuming that the solutions are organized in a large number of well separated clusters, in each of which there is no inner structure.
-In each macroscopic state, we set $\beta \to +\infty$, and reweigh different macroscopic state by their energy densities with a parameter $y$.
+The third method is the SPD algorithm \cite{Weigt.Zhou-PRE-2006} combined with the GLR procedure, which also outputs approximate MVC configurations on graph instances.
+We name it as the GLR+SPD algorithm for short.
+The survey propagation (SP) algorithm \cite{Mezard.Parisi.Zecchina-Science-2002} works at the first-step RSB level, assuming that the solutions are organized in a large number of well separated clusters, in each of which there is no inner structure.
+In each macroscopic state, we set $\beta \to +\infty$, and reweigh different macroscopic states by their energy densities with a parameter $y$.
 The procedure of the GLR+SPD algorithm is much like the one in the GLR+BPD algorithm, in which we iterate messages based on equations in SP algorithm rather than those based on equations in BP algorithm.
 In our result here, we adopt the same parameters of $N_{\rm iter}$, $\varepsilon$, $N_{1}$, $N_{\rm d}$, and $N_{\rm min} $ with the GLR+BPD algorithm.